 This course is extremely ‘hands on’, teaching you the basic hand skills you’ll need to become a Modern Apprentice in engineering.
 It’s an essential part of a Modern Apprenticeship, making you more employable in an electrical discipline.

 There’s a bit of theory, which includes some maths, relevant to an engineering context.
-You’ll also look at topics such as how to use technical information like engineering drawings, how to work effectively in an engineering post, and health & safety regulations.
+You’ll also look at topics such as how to use technical information like engineering drawings, how to work effectively in an engineering post, and health and safety regulations.
 We’ll also spend a small amount of time developing your core skills for employment, such as working as part of a team.

 You will: develop skills in producing components using hand fitting techniques; learn how to use a Computer Aid Drawing (CAD) system; develop skills in wiring and testing electrical equipment and circuits; learn how to form and assemble electrical cable enclosures and support systems; develop skills in practical electronics.

 3 subjects at National 4, preferably including English and Maths, or relevant national qualifications at SCQF Level 4.
 Entry subject to interview.

 Progression on to a Modern Apprenticeship or relevant course at SCQF Level 6 such as NC Electrical Engineering or NC Electrical and Electronic Engineering.

 at SCQF Level 5